TikTok Tips & Strategies

 Watermark Your Videos

 A visible watermark with your username or logo is a great deterrent.
 While someone can crop it out, it adds a layer of effort that will stop lazy content thieves.
 You can add a subtle one in a corner using a video editing app before you upload.
-TikTok's own watermark with your username is also automatically added when people download videos, providing a native layer of protection.
+TikTok's watermark with your username is also automatically added when people download videos, providing a native layer of protection.

 Establish a Multi-Platform Presence